mui/material-ui/docs/data/material/components/box/box.md

 # Box

-<p class="description">The Box component serves as a wrapper component for most of the CSS utility needs.</p>
+<p class="description">The Box component is a generic, theme-aware container with access to CSS utilities from MUI System.</p>

 :::warning
 Please refer to the [Box](/system/react-box/) component page in the MUI System docs for demos and details on usage.